top of page

 Take your time coming into consciousness, enjoy whatever morning activities or routines call to you, greet the day however you please.
 I have a morning gratitude and intention journaling practice I'd be happy to share as a group endeavor for whomever is interested.
 Maybe you also have something to share?

-- Gentle Recovery Yoga ~ 4pm-ish
+- Yoga Practice ~ Noon

-- Dinner and unwinding
+- Dinner and unwinding ~ 7pm

 Sunday:

-- Lazy wake-up and breakfast before hanging out or departing
+- Lazy wake-up and breakfast

 Again, on your own timing, coming into the day in ways that hopefully you find very nourishing.
-Again, my morning practice is open to partake in, maybe you have something you'd like to share with others.
-If you're in no rush to go home, hang out and play games and enjoy the wilderness.
-If you gotta go, you gotta go.
+My morning practice is open to partake in, maybe you have something you'd like to share with others.

 Every single thing on the "itinerary" is totally optional.
 Do as little or as much of any "structured" activity you like.
 I laid out a general plan but literally nothing is all that important.
 I'm not your mom, this isn't school, it's an opportunity to do whatever strikes your fancy!
 Don't wanna hike?
 Don't wanna yoga?
 Don't wanna talk to strangers?
 All good!